opus-tango/http-server-in-c/readme.md

 ## How to use

 The project is designed to be very straightforward to run.
 It includes a Makefile and a Dockerfile.
-It should work on any linux system with build essentials.
+It should work on any linux system with build-essential.
 I have used Ubuntu for development.
 If you are unsure of your environment or running on a non-linux system, the running it in a docker container is the easiest way to go.

 ### Deploying as a docker container